cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

 * You cannot use web socket, perhaps your integration platform does not support web sockets

 * You dont need feedback, and prefer a simple fire and forget HTTP solution

+## Don't use when:

+* You need to access directly the API directly from a browser / web app (no CORS: the devices don't HTTP requests from different origins)

 See the [Postman collection](/doc/UsefulLinks/Resources) at DevNET for many good examples.